hurdissej/AcuCafeOld/README.md

 I kept this simple and used Angular JS 1.6 as the javascript framework

-Aside from that it is a pretty simple MVC application.

 When making the application I included a route-provider (ng-route) as I originally planned to tab between pages, but then simplified the UI a bit and decided to keep it in incase I wanted to add "pages" in the future.
-Same story with the commented out nav-ribbon

 I kept it quite light on CSS and decided to use bootstraps responsive design and modals rather than make my own